 Great Rivers is unique among law firms in the friendly, inclusive atmosphere that it fosters.
 I always left the office feeling that I was valued as an intern and had contributed in a meaningful way to the firm.
 I cannot recommend it enough to anyone who is pursuing an internship in the nonprofit sector.”

 VOLUNTEER INTERNSHIP PROGRAM

-Great Rivers Environmental Law Center seeks to take on three to five summer interns for the summer of 2022.
+Great Rivers Environmental Law Center takes on 3-6 interns summer interns each year.
 Great Rivers is also open to working with school-year interns on a case-by-case basis.
 These positions are open to both law students and undergrads.